mmethner/graphene/README.md

 You can also use the `description` result as a starting point for building a more elaborate dashboard.

-Check out an example at `/demo/dashboard-autodiscover.html`
+Check out an demo at `/demo/dashboard-autodiscover.html`

 # I Want More!